 Breathing in cadmium can result in:

-There is no conclusive evidence that cadmium can cause lung cancer but, as a precaution, the Environmental Protection Agency (EPA) has classified cadmium as a probable carcinogen in humans.
+There is no conclusive evidence that cadmium can cause lung cancer, but as a precaution, the United States Environmental Protection Agency has classified cadmium as a probable carcinogen in humans.

 There is no effective treatment for cadmium toxicity.
 Your treatment will be designed to help manage and relieve your symptoms.